armandhanen/quick-NN/README.md

 ## What this is

-A modular multi-layer perceptron trained on 15,000 images from the [microsoft/cats_vs_dogs](https://huggingface.co/datasets/microsoft/cats_vs_dogs) dataset.
+A modular multi-layer perceptron trained on 15,000 images (can add more) from the [microsoft/cats_vs_dogs](https://huggingface.co/datasets/microsoft/cats_vs_dogs) dataset.
 The network takes a flattened 64×64 RGB image (12,288 features) and outputs a binary prediction: cat (0) or dog (1).

 ## Architecture